 What trustees must consider

 There is usually an expectation from owners that geyser replacement should be covered, to some extent at least.
-Geysers form part of the buildings; therefore, the trustees may elect to insure geysers.
+Geysers form part of the buildings; therefore, the owners may elect to insure geysers.
 The question is: Should trustees insure wear and tear, maintenance, etc.?

 Trustees negotiate premium excess and rate with the insurer under advice from the insurance broker.
 With this in mind, trustees can seek out the best and most appropriate excess model for the scheme, finding a balance between mitigation and a sustainable premium versus geyser cover and excess.